maidsafe/dev-website/src/contents/en-gb/doc_dotnet.md

 ```
 Note that we are passing a list of `ContainerPermissions`, this allows us to define the various permissions provided to specific containers.

-When the Authenticator sends an authorisation response using the system URI mechanism, the system will match the URI scheme to our application, and it will launch our application passing the URI as an argument.
-Since we are running our application using the dotnet executable, we need to make sure the system registers the URI scheme with the dotnet executable file path.
-We are using system registry for this.
-Soon we will release .Net `system_uri` package to achieve this on all platforms.
+When the Authenticator sends an authorisation response using the system URI mechanism, the system matches the URI scheme to our application, and it launches our application passing the URI as an argument.

+Since the application is run using the dotnet executable, we need to make sure the system registers the URI scheme with the dotnet executable file path.
+This is achieved using the system registry.

+.Net `system_uri` package will be a future release to achieve this on all platforms.

 Once the `AuthReq` instance is initialised, we can use it to generate the authorisation request and send it to the Authenticator:
 ```csharp